 The hashtag is now used to cover everything from political events (#2015Elections) and world news (#Ebola), to entertainment topics (#MileyCyrus).
 Hashtags aren’t just a great source of information, but a tool for building a company’s social media presence.
-Companies now strategically use hashtags to get their name out into the social media world.
-Hashtags aren’t limited to Twitter, but are prevalent on Facebook, Pinterest, Google+, and Instagram too.
+As studied by Imperial Leisure ,a social media agency in London, companies these days now strategically use hashtags to get their name out into the social media world.
+Hashtags aren’t limited to Twitter, but are prevalent on Facebook, Pinterest, Google+, and Instagram too, plus plenty of them also use services like the ones from https://www.socialmediadaily.com/instagram to get more followers.
 Here are three ways hashtags can be used strategically by businesses.

 1. Hashtags to Increase Consumer Engagement